dalesgit/wiki-vim/pages/easter-6-homily.md

 I'm thinking that as Paul was dealing with dramatic twists in his life, from Pharisee to a mute thrown off his horse, healed and called to preach what he once persecuted.
 And over and over again a voice from within and without telling him: "leave behind what you are comfortable with.
 Come over to Macedonia and help us."
 And he listened to the voice.

 ### We looked at US from outside

-The last few trips that Mary Pat and I have taken have provided us with a perspective on our own country, the place wecall **home**.
+The last few trips that Mary Pat and I have taken have provided us with a perspective on our own country, the place we call **home**.
 Two years ago we went to the other side of the globe -- going north to south.
-In March and April we went to the other side of the globe going east to west and north to south – then back again.
-[We even traveled in time.
-We had April 10 twice.]
+In March and April we went to the other side of the globe going east to west and north to south – then back again. (*We even traveled in time.
+We had April 10 twice*.)

 Many of you have asked, "How was it?", and I have answered, "It was wonderful."
 And it was wonderful.
 Exciting.
 There were high points, but also low points.
 It was frightening, foreboding, and sobering as we thought about coming back to the US.
 We were left wondering, "What should we do?"